rsdoiel/antenna/planet.md

 date: 2025-06-17, from: RTÉ News

-Kneecap band member Liam Óg Ó hAnnaidh (Mo Chara), who has been charged with a terrorism offence, has been granted unconditional bail until his next hearing on 20 August.
+Kneecap band member Liam Óg Ó hAnnaidh - known by his stage name Mo Chara - who has been charged with a terrorism offence, has been granted unconditional bail until his next hearing on 20 August.

 <br>